megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             return True
         return False

-I also added a boolean return to represent if the change could happen without negative coins. all that's left now is to create a way to print the coin totals to the screen. creating the __str__ python function that calls the currency function solved this.
+I also added a boolean return to represent if the change could happen without negative coins.
+All that's left now is to create a way to print the coin totals to the screen.
+Creating the __str__ python function that calls the currency function solved this.

     def __str__(self):
         return json.dumps(c.get_denominations(self.value))

 cool basic functionality sorted.
 ### Bonus Features
-so this magical online sheet I use, has its flaws. but one perk is the character sheets have a JSON representation you can request. it took me a while to work out how to get it though, because the python request library kept getting blocked.
+so this magical online sheet I use, has its flaws.
+But one perk is the character sheets have a JSON representation you can request.
+It took me a while to work out how to get it though, because the python request library kept getting blocked.
 I swapped from url open to a base request.
-I used a application to send a get request (postmaster chrome app) which succeeded then. copied the auto gen-ed python code resulting in:
+I used a application to send a get request (postmaster chrome app) which succeeded then.
+Copied the auto gen-ed python code resulting in:

     if __name__ == "__main__":
         I =''